 I saw that the vulnerability that my girlfriends so easily allowed, was because of a tremendous quality of self-assurance.

-Suppressing my cringe response, I was learning that it is ok to ask and seek help.
+Suppressing my cringe response, I was learning that it’s okay to ask and seek help.
 Nothing horrible was going to happen.
-And it was not shameful to not be able to do EVERYTHING.
+And it was not shameful not to be able to do everything.

-I enlisted some of my close friends to assist me on this journey of change, thereby “asking for their help” to remind me when I stepped off the path I was venturing down.
+I enlisted the help of some close friends to assist me on this journey of change, thereby “asking for their help” to remind me when I strayed from the path I was venturing down.

 While speaking to a dear male friend about my new awakening, he acknowledged what I was going through and called it my superwoman cape.
-By the way, he also told me that men LOVE to help solve problems and to have solutions.
+By the way, he also told me that men love to help solve problems and find solutions.

-Ok, I liked that I was on the path.
+Okay, I liked being on the path.
 Maybe I would begin to attract a different kind of man.

 A month or so into my journey, I could see if I had truly integrated the behavior I had been working on…